2018 Hirsch 'Block 8' Estate Pinot Noir

 Block 8 is divided into 5 sub-parcels, determined based on rock content, all planted in 1993.
 The cuttings came from our oldest vines (The Old Vineyard) and are a field blend of the heritage pinot noir clones of Pommard and Wädenswil.

 This extraordinary vineyard produces distinctive wines with supple, elegant tannins, explosive fruit aromatics, balanced acidity and complex aromatics.

-The 2017 Block 8 Pinot Noir has dark red fruit, well-integrated tannins, charming aromatics, and that ineffable Block 8 character.
 In this wine you will find a pure and focused expression of one of the most unique sections of the Hirsch Vineyard.